JMX (Java Management Extension) is a very powerful technology, which lets you administer, monitor and configure Tomcat MBeans.

 You may also perform GC from the console.

 So go ahead and play around with Jconsole and JMX.
-It’s wonderful tool for troubleshooting and monitoring.
-I hope you like it and help in sharing this with your friends.
+It’s a wonderful tool for troubleshooting and monitoring.